ppapadatis/food-order-lifetime-expenses/README.md

 ## Installation

-If you have [nvm](https://github.com/nvm-sh/nvm)/[yvm](https://github.com/tophat/yvm) installed, at root level there are `.nvmrc` and `.yvmrc `files which help install the correct versions of node and yarn.
+If you have [nvm](https://github.com/nvm-sh/nvm)/[yvm](https://github.com/tophat/yvm) installed, at root level there are `.nvmrc` and `.yvmrc` files which help install the correct versions of node and yarn.

-If you don't then advise these files to download and install the correct versions.
+If you don't, then advise these files to download and install the correct versions.

 ```bash
   nvm use && yvm use